D13G0R/D13G0R/README.md

 - 👋 Hi, I’m @D13G0R
-- 👀 I’m interested in be a developer professional
+- 👀 I’m interested in be a developer professional in backend and frontend
 - 🌱 I’m currently learning programming in JS
 - 💞️ I’m student and I want to learn a lot
 - 📫 How to reach me